dennispg/sharepoint-utilities/README.md

 Installing
 ---
 `npm install sharepoint-utilities`.

 Extensions
 ----

-This package provides a set of extensions to SharePoint's JS Object Model to make development slightly less tedious.
+This package provides a set of extensions to SharePoint's JavaScript Object Model to make development slightly less tedious.
+These include collection methods similar to those available from `lodash`.

 Reference
 ----